ruchith/strands-transcript-visualizer/README.md

 ### Example Agent

-The example agent demonstrates how to integrate the custom conversation manager:
+The example agent demonstrates how to integrate the message hook provider:

 ```python
 from sample_agents.example_agent import create_example_agent